 The final act of these vessels is beaching the shores of Aliaga, Chittagong, Gadani, etc.

-However, scrapping vessels are an issue nowadays due to environmental concerns.
+However, scrapping vessels is an issue nowadays due to environmental concerns.

 May the winds be in your favor.